 I use The Sky6, CCDSoft and CCDAutoPilot4 to obtain images.
 I find CCDAutoPilot4 to be extremely valuable in efficiently controlling an evening's imaging session.
 It also is a tremendous help in obtaining quality flat frames which are usually difficult to get and are crucial to good quality images.
 But, my absolute number one favorite piece of software is CCDStack written by Stan Moore and published by ccdware.com .
 This program takes in the stack of raw images (and the dark, bias, and flat frames), calibrates the light frames, rejects all sorts of noise, stacks them, and puts out either an LRGB or RGB final image.
 The color correction is simple, and produces a first class result.
 The whole program is intuitive, has an excellent on-line tutorial, and on-going email list where Stan tries to answer all reasonable questions.
 I used to spend hours in CCDSoft, MaximDL, Picture Window, and AIP4Win trying (usually in vain) to get decent color.
 Using CCDStack's well-designed, smooth process (for which several tutorials are available on-line) yields accurate, well-balanced color images.

-The latest 'trick' I have learned from some of the expert amateur imagers I have listened to is - when aligning ('registering') the color frames, have the Luminance master in the stack as well, and align EACH R (or G, or B) frame to that Lum master.
+The best 'trick' I have learned is - when aligning ('registering') the color frames, have the Luminance master in the stack as well, and align EACH R (or G, or B) frame to that Lum master.
 Then remove the Lum master from the stack and (mean) combine them to get either the R, G, or B master.
 This avoids putting the R, G, and B component frames through two somewhat destructive alignment processes which is unavoidable if I first make up the color masters and then align each of those color masters with the Lum master.